North Padang Lawas Regency

-North Padang Lawas (Padang Lawas Utara) is a regency in North Sumatra province of Indonesia.
-It has an area of 3,918.05 km2, and had a population of 223,049 at the 2010 census and 260,720 at the 2020 census.
+North Padang Lawas (Padang Lawas Utara, abbreviated as Paluta) is a landlocked regency in the North Sumatra province of Indonesia.
+It has an area of 3,945.56 km2, and had a population of 223,049 at the 2010 census and 260,720 at the 2020 census; the official estimate as of mid-2024 was 280,595.
+North Padang Lawas Regency was created on 17 July 2007 (along with a separate Padang Lawas Regency to the south) from the eastern parts of the South Tapanuli Regency.
 Its administrative seat is the town of Gunung Tua.

 Demographics

 Population

-The population of North Padang Lawas in the 2010 census results was 223,049 people with a density of 57 per square kilometer, which in 2020 increased to 260,720 people with population growth from year to year around 2.18%.
+The population of North Padang Lawas in the 2010 census results was 223,049 people with a density of 57 per square kilometre, which in 2020 increased to 260,720 people with annual population growth averaging around 2.18%.
+The official estimate as of mid-2024 was 280,595 (comprising 142,970 males and 137,620 females).

 Ethnic

 The population of North Padang Lawas district is quite ethnically diverse.
-Overall, the majority of the population comes from the Batak Angkola tribe.
-Various types of Angkola Batak clans, such as: Harahap, Lubis, Siregar, Nasution, Hasibuan, Daulay, Dalimunte, Hutasuhut, Batubara.
-In addition, Batak Toba, Nias and Javanese are also quite numerous in North Padang Lawas.
+Overall, the majority of the population comes from the Batak Angkola people, including various Angkola Batak clans, such as Harahap, Lubis, Siregar, Nasution, Hasibuan, Daulay, Dalimunte, Hutasuhut, Batubara.
+In addition, Batak Toba, Nias, and Javanese are also quite numerous in North Padang Lawas.

 Religion

-Followers of religion Islam amounted to 90.40%, then Protestanism 9.21%, Catholicism 0.38% and Buddhism around 0.01%.
-The Batak people of Angkola, Mandailing, Minangkabau and Javanese, generally embrace Islam.
-Meanwhile, the ethnic Batak Toba, Karo, Simalungun and Nias people, mostly embrace Christianity.
-Meanwhile, there are 593 mosques, 34 Protestant churches and 1 Catholic church.
+Followers of religion Islam amounted to 90.40%, then Protestantism 9.21%, Catholicism at 0.38% and Buddhism around 0.01%.
+The Batak people of Angkola, Mandailing, Minangkabau, and Javanese, generally embrace Islam.
+Meanwhile, the ethnic Batak Toba, Karo, Simalungun, and Nias people, mostly embrace Christianity.
+Meanwhile, there are 593 mosques, 34 Protestant churches, and 1 Catholic church.

-Administrative Districts
+Administrative districts

 At the 2010 census, the regency was divided into nine districts (kecamatan).
-Subsequently, three additional districts (Padang Bolak Tenggara, Ujung Batu and Halongonan Timur) have been created by the division of existing districts.
-The districts are tabulated below with their areas and their populations at the 2010 census and the 2020 census.
+Subsequently, three additional districts (Padang Bolak Tenggara, Ujung Batu, and Halongonan Timur) have been created by the division of existing districts.
+The districts are tabulated below with their areas and their populations at the 2010 census and the 2020 census, together with the official estimates as of mid-2024.
+The table also includes the locations of the district administrative centres, the number of villages in each district (totaling 386 rural desa and 2 urban kelurahan), and its postcode.

-Notes:(a) The 2010 population of Padang Bolak District is included in the figure for Padang Bolak District, from which it was split.(b) The 2010 population of Ujung Batu District is included in the figure for Simangambat District, from which it was split.(c) The 2010 population of Halongonan Timur District is included in the figure for Halongonan District, from which it was split.
+Notes: (a) including the kelurahan of Pasar Matanggor (Matanggor Market) with 1,413 inhabitants in mid 2023. (b) including the kelurahan of Pasar Gunung Tua (Gunung Tua Market), with 14,460 inhabitants in mid 2023. (c) The 2010 population of Padang Bolak Tenggara District is included in the figure for Padang Bolak District, from which it was split.(d) The 2010 population of Ujung Batu District is included in the figure for Simangambat District, from which it was split.(e) The 2010 population of Halongonan Timur District is included in the figure for Halongonan District, from which it was split.